varnish/zipnish/README.md

 ## UI and Log Storage ##

-ZipKin would be used for backend services and UI.
+[zipkin](https://github.com/twitter/zipkin) would be used for backend services and UI.
 It remains to be seen how it would be connected and used.